jsa4000/helm-charts/README.md

 # ArgoCD

-Install ArgoCD using Helm Charts
+Install ArgoCD using Helm Charts.
+This is needed to deploy ArgoCD CRDs.
+After the installation ArgoCD will be managed by itself (lifecycle) since it is configured as custom Application in `argocd/argocd.yaml`

 ```bash
 # Add Helm Repo